rlowies/chip8_interpreter/README.md

 First you will need the [SDL2 development libraries](https://www.libsdl.org/download-2.0.php). be sure to select the correct version from the zip file (32-bit)

-The makefile will look for the header file under
+The makefile will look for the header file and libraries under

 ```
-chip8_cpp\i686-w64-mingw32\include\SDL2
+C:\Users\username\PathToGit\chip8_cpp\i686-w64-mingw32\include\SDL2
+C:\Users\username\PathToGit\chip8_cpp\i686-w64-mingw32\include\lib
 ```

+Be sure to edit the makefile to your paths.

-You will need to use Cygwin to compile, make sure you install the 32-bit version (devel packages) and this will take a while.
+You will need to use [MinGW](https://sourceforge.net/projects/mingw/files/) to compile.
+During installation check the mingw32-base, mingw32-gcc-g++, and msys-base check boxes.

+This will take a few minutes, once complete you will need to add C:\MinGW\bin at the top of the System Environment PATH variable.
-Once complete simply type
+Restart CMD and simply type

 ```
 $ make